aminab564/used-car-price-modeling/README.md

 Identify what consumers value in regular used cars (excluding vintage, exotic, and sports models) to support pricing and acquisition decisions.

 **Data Task**
-Supervised regression on `log(price)` using structured features such as age, odometer, brand, drivetrain, condition, fuel type, cylinders, body type, and paint bucket.
+Supervised regression on `log(price)` using structured features such as age, odometer, brand, condition, fuel type, cylinders, body type, and paint bucket.

 **Scope**
 Focused on mainstream retail inventory: